 Deciding on the right form of childcare for your child is every parent’s nightmare.
-From the moment the little cherubs enter our lives we’re racked with guilt about whether we are doing the right thing?
-Choosing childcare either because we’re returning to work or just because we need a break is fraught with this same guilt.
-We’ve put together an overview of the different types of childcare available throughout Australia and New Zealand to help you through the initial steps.
+From the moment the little cherubs enter our lives we’re racked with guilt about whether we are doing the right thing.
+You may be choosing childcare because you are returning to work, or needing a break, or you may want your child to develop educationally or socially in a child-friendly environment.
+So we’ve put together an overview of the different types of childcare available throughout Australia and New Zealand to help you through the initial steps.

 Whoever you choose to care for your child, you must feel comfortable with your decision.
 Planning is the key to a successful placement and you should start this planning well in advance of you needing the care.
 Many childcare centres and Family Day Care schemes have long waiting lists, and other options such as selecting a nanny can be very time consuming.

-Here are a few other points to consider when thinking about each option.
+Here are a few other points to ask yourself when thinking about each option.

 The first few times you leave your child in the new childcare situation it will be traumatic for both of you.
 Rest assured your little one will cope better than you, and will be off playing within minutes of you leaving.
 Here are a few tips to help you both through the difficult separation.

-Family day care is a government regulated and accredited service that provides care and learning experiences for children from birth to 12 years within the registered carer’s home.
+Family Day Care is a government regulated and accredited service that provides care and learning experiences for children from birth to 12 years within the registered carer’s home.
 Carers are generally self-employed and work in partnership with a family day care scheme operated by either local government, church or a similar community body.
-There are now over 210,570 children in family daycare and over 22,000 family daycare educators.
+There are now over 206,520 children in family daycare, which is 16% of all children in child care services.

 Many family day care carers have formal qualifications and all are offered induction training and ongoing professional development opportunities.
 A local coordination unit supports carers with training, resources and regular home visits and ensures that carers and their homes meet government standards.
 The coordination unit also helps parents choose a suitable carer and is there to closely monitor children’s wellbeing, progress and learning while in family day care.
 The coordination unit can also manage relief care if a family’s usual carer is unwell or plans to take leave.